ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ### Mountpoints

-Mountpoints are where the OS mounts a specific disk partition.
-For example, you could have multiple partitions on the same disk mounted to different places for redundancy or performance reasons.
-For our purposes here we'll keep things simple by mounting each data disk partition one by one.
+Mountpoints are directories where the OS makes disk partitions available.
+You could mount multiple partitions from the same disk in different places for redundancy or performance reasons, but this guide keeps things simple by mounting each data disk partition one by one.

-Assuming the previous test went well, it's time to come up with a mountpoint naming scheme.
-We recommended `/mnt/diskN` because it makes the `fstab` entry for mergerfs simpler thanks to wildcard support (more on this shortly).
+Assuming the manual mount test went well, choose a mountpoint naming scheme.
+This guide recommends `/mnt/diskN` because it makes the `fstab` entry for mergerfs simpler thanks to wildcard support.
 For example:

 ```
 mkdir /mnt/disk{1,2,3,4}